Skip to main content

 Analytical research

-Analytical research is the way to go if your business is looking to better understand the statistical patterns and potential causal relationships between two factors.
-This field of study combines critical thinking with data interpretation, so analytical research is essential for any company looking to grow and expand its reach.
+Analytical research helps you understand statistical patterns and potential causal relationships between two factors.
+It combines critical thinking with data interpretation—useful for any company looking to grow.

 Examples of analytical research questions for a questionnaire include: